 There is a majority in favour of using the existing GNSS-RealTimeIntegrity IE to signal when and what satellites should not be used.
 Several companies are still not sure that GNSS-RealTimeIntegrity IE should be used.

 Opposed to the other option discussed, the GNSS-RealTimeIntegrity IE would allow a more efficient signalling as it is used only when satellites/constellations/signals are unhealthy (i.e., not nominal operations).
 As per suggestions from Swift, QC, and Ericsson, the description of the GNSS-RealTimeIntegrity could be updated to highlight that this content can be interpreted as DNU flag for the purpose of integrity.
+Furthermore, Swift argues that it is important for the Integrity principle of operation capture in the Stage 2 to be able to signal also the DNU = FALSE at all time (ie. During nominal conditions) not only when there is a fault and satellites should not be used.
+From the answers collected until now this can be achieved either implicitly (by clarifying that absence of GNSS-RealTimeIntegry means DNU=FALSE i.e. everything ok) or explicitly by means of new fields in the IE (similar to annex A).

 Proposal 1.
 For the purpose of GNSS integrity feature added in Release17, use GNSS-RealTimeIntegrity IE to signal to UE bad satellites (and GNSS constellations).

 Proposal 2.
 Update description of GNSS-RealTimeIntegrity IE to make clear that its content (e.g. badSVID, etc.) can be interpreted as DNU flag for the purpose of integrity.

+Note: Addition of new fields (as per Annex A) are input from Stage 3 rapporteur and subject to offline review of stage 3 CR.

 Q2: Do you agree that a Constellation DNU needs included, in addition to SV DNU?